sprx97/tjgamesssbds/README.txt

 Sorry for how poorly worded that was; it's late and it's hard to put what I'm trying to say into words.

+NOTE: Just in case anyone actually reads this, you can safely ignore the above message.
+Although Spartan97 CLAIMS he is not going to have time to work on this, he actually will.
+And he'll probably decide to spend some of it on this project.
+Even if he doesn't, I might.
+So we can and probably will keep having updates even before APs are over.
+-ComputerDruid

 As for directions: